IBM/aspera-cli/docs/README.erb.md

 ## Plugin: `node`: IBM Aspera High Speed Transfer Server Node

-This plugin gives access to capabilities provided by the HSTS node API.
+This plugin gives access to capabilities provided by the HSTS Node API.

 The authentication is `username` and `password` or `access_key` and `secret` through options: `username` and `password`.

-> **Note:** Capabilities of this plugin are used in other plugins which access to the node API, such as `aoc`, `ats`, `shares`.
+> **Note:** Capabilities of this plugin are used in other plugins which access to the Node API, such as `aoc`, `ats`, `shares`.
 >
-> **Note:** This plugin can be used with any type of **Aspera Node**, either on-prem or ATS, provided that you have node api credentials.
+> **Note:** This plugin can be used with any type of **Aspera Node**, either on premise or ATS, provided that you have Node API credentials.
 Those credentials can be either Node API user or Access Key (e.g. on ATS).

 ### File Operations